weavolutionmage/drachenwald/peers/pelican/index.md

 The secretary is selected by majority vote of the order if more than one candidate presents for the post.
 There is no set term of office.

 ## Pelicans outside of Drachenwald
-For another view of the order, see the Pelican webpage for the kingdom of Lochac:<a href="http://lochac.sca.org/pelicans/index.htm">http://lochac.sca.org/pelicans/index.htm</a>
+For another view of the order, see the Pelican webpage for the [Kingdom of Lochac](http://lochac.sca.org/pelicans/index.htm)